Duet3D/PluginRepository/src/plugins/RevoConfigPlugin.md

 In order to fine-tune filament instances, you can reference `global.nozzleDiameter` in your filament configuration macros to set up the right PA and firmware retraction parameters.

-### Caveats

-This script set assumes you do not have a filament loaded at the time you actually change the nozzle insert.
-If you rely on filament configuration macros and change the nozzle insert while it's still loaded, you may need to rerun `M703` yourself.

 ## Demo configuration for custom filaments